Ministry of Justice and Human Rights (Iceland)

 The Icelandic Ministry of Justice and Human Rights (Dómsmála- og Mannréttindaráðuneytið) was a cabinet-level ministry within the government of Iceland.
-Since 2 September 2010, the minister had been Ögmundur Jónasson.
-The institution was previously known as the "Ministry of Justice and Ecclesiastical Affairs".
+Beginning on 2 September 2010, the minister was Ögmundur Jónasson.
+Before that date, the ministry had been known as the Ministry of Justice and Ecclesiastical Affairs.

-Since 2011, it was merged with the Ministry of Transport, Communications and Local Government to form the Ministry of Interior.
+In 2011 it was merged with the Ministry of Transport, Communications and Local Government, to form the Ministry of the Interior.
+On 1 May 2017 the Ministry of the Interior was split again, into the Ministry of Justice and the Ministry of Transport and Local Government.

+The department handles a wide variety of issues that include civil defense, public prosecution, the justice system including sentencing, immigration, police and coast guard, and elections.

 List of ministers

 Ministers of Justice, Church and Human Rights (1904-2010)

 Since Iceland received the Cabinet of Ministers in 1904, the Minister of Justice and the Ministry of Justice went to the ministers in 1917.